slingr-stack/google-drive-package/README.md

 - Create a Google Cloud project for your Google Drive app.
 - Access to Google Developer Console
 - Access to `API Manager > Library`.
 Enable `Drive API`.
-- Create a Client ID OAuth 2.0 account
+- Create a Client ID OAuth 2.0 account.
 - Copy the Client ID and Client Secret of the package.

 ### OAuth Scopes

-Take into account if any scope is selected to which the service account does not have access the package will fail to be authorized to make any requests.
+Take into account if any scope is selected to which the service account does not have access, the package will fail to be authorized to make any requests.

 ### Scope